-- Add the soy sauce, Worcestershire sauce and sugar.
+- Add the stock, soy sauce, Worcestershire sauce and sugar.

-- Bring the saucepan to a simmer and quickly whisk in some of the cornflour mixture.
-You may not need all of it.
-Alternatively, you may need to make more.
-Add enough cornflour mixture until the sauce has thickened to your liking.
+- Bring the saucepan to a rapid boil and quickly stir in some of the cornflour slurry until the curry sauce has thickened to your liking.
+You may not need all of it, or you may need to make more.

-- Meanwhile, prepare the chicken.
-In a shallow bowl, whisk together the egg, mustard, salt and pepper.
-In another shallow bowl, place the panko breadcrumbs.
+- In a second bowl, whisk together the egg, mustard, salt and pepper.

-- Heat the oil in a large saucepan, enough to shallow fry the chicken (about 1cm height of oil).
+- Heat the oil in a large saucepan, enough to shallow fry the chicken (about 1cm depth of oil).